AVEVA/AVEVA-Samples/basic_samples/IngressClientLibraries/DotNet/readme.rst

 -----------------------------------------------------

 In order to prevent a bunch of unused resources from being left behind, this sample performs some cleanup before exiting.
-Deleting Subscriptions, Topics, Tokens  and Publishers can be achieved using the Ingress client and passing the corresponding object Ids:
+Deleting Subscriptions and Topics can be achieved using the Ingress client and passing the corresponding object Ids:

 .. code:: cs

 	await ingressService.DeleteSubscriptionAsync(createdSubscription.Id);
 	await ingressService.DeleteTopicAsync(createdTopic.Id);
-	await ingressService.DeleteTokenAsync(createdPublisher.Id, createdToken.Id);
-	await ingressService.DeletePublisherAsync(createdPublisher.Id);